-This article reviews some of the most popular ukulele amps.
-I’ll start out with some inexpensive novelty amps and move up to high quality, performance-grade options.
+My goal with this article was to find and review the best ukulele amps around.
+I’ll start with the less expensive amps and move up to high quality, performance-grade models.
 Let’s get right into it!

 The N-10 has an overdrive feature designed for use with electric guitars.
 This can create interesting effects with a uke, but most folks will probably play “clean” (without any distortion).

 The unit features a 1/4″ input for a standard instrument cable and a 3.5mm jack for headphones.

 - 1-6" Fender Special Design Speaker

 - Controls: Gain, Over-Drive Select Switch, Volume, Treble, Bass